 \subsection{Background}

-In this paper, we consider the Hodge theory of singular versions of compact hyperk\"ahler manifolds.

-Hyperk\"ahler manifolds are distinguished in complex algebraic geometry due to their rich Hodge theory and form one of the three building blocks of the Beauville-Bogomolov decomposition of K-trivial varieties.
-Verbitsky's Global Torelli theorem \cite{verbitsky2009global} states that hyperk\"ahler manifolds are essentially determined by their second cohomology, along with its monodromy representation.
+Hyperk\"ahler manifolds are distinguished in complex algebraic geometry due to their rich Hodge theory and form one of the three building blocks of the Beauville--Bogomolov decomposition of K-trivial varieties.
+Verbitsky's global Torelli theorem, see \cite{verbitsky2009global}, states that hyperk\"ahler manifolds are essentially determined by their second cohomology, along with its monodromy representation.
 One then expects the higher cohomology groups to be determined by the Hodge theory of $H^2$.
-This can be described using the \textit{Looijenga-Lunts-Verbitsky algebra}, a Lie algebra on the total cohomology $H^*(X, \mathbb Q)$ of a compact hyperk\"ahler manifold~$X$, which was studied independently by Looijenga-Lunts \cite{looijenga1997lie} and Verbitsky \cite{verbitsky1996cohomology} in his thesis.
+This can be described using the Looijenga--Lunts--Verbitsky (LLV) algebra, a Lie algebra on the total cohomology $H^*(X, \mathbb Q)$ of a compact hyperk\"ahler manifold~$X$, which was studied independently by Looijenga--Lunts \cite{looijenga1997lie} and by Verbitsky \cite{verbitsky1996cohomology} in his thesis.

 We say a class $\omega \in H^2(X, \mathbb Q)$ is HL if it satisfies the hard Lefschetz theorem: For every $k$, the cupping morphism $L_\omega$ on cohomology gives isomorphisms